On volumes and filling collections of multicurves: Stratified links in Seifert-Fibered spaces

 \end{proof}

-\brem We can extend Corollary \ref{pair-punc} to include pairs $\al$, $\beta$ of essential simple closed curves where instead of minimal position we assume that $\al \cup \beta$ only requires Reidemeister type II moves to get to minimal position.
+\brem We can extend Corollary \ref{pair-punc} to include pairs $\al$, $\beta$ of essential multicurves curves where instead of minimal position we assume that $\al \cup \beta$ only requires Reidemeister type II moves to get to minimal position.
 Then, puncturing the associated embedded bigons, we can stratify the curves.
-However, the bound on $k$ will also depend on the number of bigons.\erem
+However, the bound on $k$ will also depend on the number of bigons.
+In the more general setting of non-mininal position families of curves and their associated canonical lift complements, one could consider sequences of bigons as ``twist regions,'' which play an important role in contolling the geometry in the classical setting of hyperbolic links.
+In fact, the studying of hyperbolic links whose diagrams project onto surfaces with genus has been of recent interest, see \cite{kalfagianni2020alternating, adams2021generalized, bavier2021guts, champanerkar2020volumish, will2020homological}.\erem